A New Center for Health, Wellness and Athletics

 At its heart will be a modern, integrated facility for the delivery of health, wellness and athletics programs on the site of Skibo Gymnasium.
 The 160,000-square-foot, $105-million facility will revitalize an underused part of campus into a destination for campus life.

 Highmark Inc. has made a lead grant to support the construction of this new health, wellness and athletics center, investing $35 million in the lives of Carnegie Mellon students.
-Announced in November 2019, this gift accelerated CMU’s vision of an integrated support system for students anchored by a facility where they will have the resources and tools to build health and wellness for a lifetime and reach their full potential — from classroom to courtside.
+Announced in November 2019, this gift accelerated CMU’s vision of a center to support the whole student.
+Here, students will lay a foundation of health and wellness for a lifetime, and CMU’s student-athletes will find what they need to reach their full potential — from classroom to courtside.